Selected design for the new Southeastern Live Well Center

 The County of San Diego plays a critical role in providing a variety of health and community services to promote the well-being of residents.
 The new Southeastern Live Well Center will provide a single stop for residents to get these services in a convenient and modern location.
-It will also serve as a hub for community meetings, educational opportunities and workforce training.
-Due to unforeseen circumstances attributed to the COVID-19 Pandemic, the center is now expected to break ground in summer 2021 and open in spring 2023 (dates subject to change).
+It will also serve as a hub for community meetings, educational opportunities, and workforce training.
+Due to unforeseen circumstances attributed to the COVID-19 Pandemic, the center is now expected to break ground in summer 2021 and open in summer 2023 (dates subject to change).
 We are working closely with the community to develop the project, and your feedback is welcome.

 The 65,000 square foot building will house a 4,000 square foot conference center and community services.
 It is the sixth regional community service hub providing a variety of health and community services to San Diego County residents.
 The new facility will be located on the corner of Euclid Avenue and Market Street and include a parking structure with approximately 325 parking spaces.